kossiitkgp/docs/events/KWoC/student-manual.md

 **Writing Documentation**

 The code that you have added must be documented thoroughly.
-Open-source involved writing code that humans can read and understand.
+Open-source involves writing code that humans can read and understand.
 Good documentation makes it easier to understand the code.
 Hence, add information in the README, in the comments of the code, etc.
 Ask your mentor to help you out with it.